 Save this on pinterest to read it later!

 If you don’t have the time to spend a couple of days exploring the Mekong Delta, we highly recommend you to join one of the group day tours.
 These Mekong Delta River tours last for about 8-10 hours, and gives you e sneak peak into the daily life around the Mekong.
 The locals have built a life around the water where they work, eat, earn money and go about their daily life.

 The Mekong Delta is a network of branches connecting the Himalayas, China, Thailand, Myanmar, Cambodia and Vietnam.
 Half of Vietnam´s rice and fish comes from this region.
 It´s a vital part of the economy and diet in this part of the world.
 You simply cannot miss a visit to one of their popular floating markets to witness their impressive systems and way of life.

-We, as so many other, did not have time to fully explore this are.
+Like so many other, we did not have time to fully explore this are.
 We therefore decided to join a day tour, arranged by Deluxe Group Tours.

 We have always been a bit sceptical towards organized group tours.
 We´re not superfans of activities and attractions with a very “touristy” vibe.
 However, we were only 8 people in our group and we had a great time together! 😊 And our guide, Summer, was brilliant!

 We got picked up at our hotel around 8am in an A/C minivan, and drove for approximately 2 hours until we reached My Tho.
 Here we visited the Vinh Trang Pagoda, which is one of the most well-known and unique pagodas in the Delta.
 This was also the first stop on our Mekong Delta River Tour.